maierav/sensation/vision.md

 #### Fronto-Parallel Plane

 To keep things simple, let us think about two-dimensional space first.
 In other words, let us consider a **plane**.
 One might object that what we see is not just a flat, two-dimensional image.
 But that actually warrants a bit of consideration.
 As we will see, the 3D nature of our vision (i.e., the fact that we see _depth_) actually resembles a bit more of an _inference_ in that is based on a small set of rules.
 However, more than that, we clearly _can_ just see in 2D.
-That is, we can have perectly normal, fine vision and fill our entire visual field with just a plane.
+That is, we can have perfectly normal, fine vision and fill our entire visual field with just a plane.

 % White Noise
 :::{figure} ./images/white_noise.gif